tidwall/chanx/README.md

 ## Performance

-The benchmark tests the speed of sending integers between two goroutines.
+The benchmark tests the speed of consuming integers from 100 producers.
+*go version go1.10.1*

 ```
 $ go test -run none -bench .